Get Answers to These FAQs We Hear the Most

-If you have questions about workers' comp or the benefits you should be receiving, call my Columbia office at 803-790-2800.
+If you have questions about workers' comp or the benefits you should be receiving, call my Columbia personal injury firm at 803-790-2800 or reach out to us by using the live chat box below.
 I handle brain injury cases throughout South Carolina, and would be honored to answer your questions.

 What Happens if My Company Terminates Me While I am Out on Workers' Comp in South Carolina?

 Many people fear they will get fired if they pursue a workers’ compensation case in South Carolina.
 Other people are concerned that their boss will simply "let them go" if they can’t work because of the injury.
 In either situation, South Carolina law protects your rights.
 First, you cannot be legally terminated as punishment for seeking workers’ compensation benefits.
 Second, the law states that your employer must either accommodate your physical restrictions or provide you a weekly check should the work injury prevent you from performing full duty.